Phone

 796

-On a phone call 'I'll get back to you if it's a goer' means 'you are too expensive' Is this from experience Andy I get this all too often these days.
+On a phone call 'I'll get back to you if it's a goer' means 'you are too expensive' Is this from experience [name] I get this all too often these days.
 So if I get this I will quote on another straight away having missed some good jobs in the past week or so.
 I will catch you with the words and what they mean asap

-Absolutely Phil, you can't wait around.
+Absolutely [name], you can't wait around.
 For one thing you don't know if they have the job in hand or are bidding against other companies - as happens all the time with JCB jobs.
 They almost never call back if you haven't got the job.
 If they do and you have taken another job on just say 'sorry mate I had another offer and had to take it'.
 Can you imagine what they would say if they offered you the job and you said 'I'll get back to you when I see which jobs I have bid on pay the best'

 96